 CIS Board Member

 Alan Paller is a member of the CIS Board of Directors.
-He is the Founder and Research Director of the SANS Institute, a graduate-degree granting college and security training and research institution with more than 120,000 alumni in 70 countries.
+He is the Founder and Research Director of the SANS Institute, a graduate-degree granting college and security training and research institution with more than 170,000 alumni in 70 countries.
 In 2021, Alan launched the National Cyber Scholarship Foundation to identify outstanding cybersecurity talent among students in the United States and to develop that talent.

 Paller also leads a global security innovation program that identifies people and practices that have made a measurable difference in cyber risk reduction, and illuminates those innovations so that other security practitioners can take full advantage of them to improve security in their enterprises.